winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 | stale.main.w    | ⏸️ Stale  ([lean more](https://wing.cloud/gh-account/gh-repo/gh-branch/entry-file/logs/)) |                                                                                  | Jul 31, 2023 8:01am  |

 TBD - tests results per entry point

+**Disclaimer**: Developers that have write access and can create PRs but didn't signed-up to Wing Cloud will not be able to create a preview environments.
+In this case the above comment will contain a direct link for signing up to Wing Cloud.
+After signing up, the developer will be able to create a preview environment for the PR and one will be created automatically after the next code change.

 #### Multiple Entry Points
 A developer can configure multiple entry points in a single PR.